The Wolf Among Us: Plot

 This is a broad overview of the plot.
 Certain decisions made by the player will alter details of specific events.

-Answering a call by Mr. Toad, Bigby arrives to find a prostitute being attacked by an intoxicated Woodsman, prompting him to intervene.
-Saving her, Bigby returns to the Woodlands to rest only to later be awakened by Snow White, whom finds the head of the same prostitute he saved on the Woodlands' doorstep.
+Answering a call by Mr. Toad, Bigby Wolf arrives to find a prostitute being attacked by an intoxicated Woodsman, prompting him to intervene.
+After saving her, Bigby returns to the Woodlands to rest, only to later be awakened by Snow White, who finds the head of the prostitute on the Woodlands' doorstep.
 Investigating the clues left with the head, Bigby and Snow identify the prostitute as Faith, a Fable from Allerleirauh.
-They discover her and her husband, Prince Lawrence, had fallen in debt which made Faith turn to prostitution to make ends meet.
-However, they also come across Tweedledee and Tweedledum, whom are also involved and briefly escape Bigby's pursuit.
-Later, when returning to the Woodlands (with either Tweedledee or the Woodsman in custody), Bigby finds Snow White's head placed on the doorstep the very same way it happened with Faith.
+They discover she and her husband, Prince Lawrence, had fallen in debt; as a result, Faith turned to prostitution to make ends meet.
+Bigby and Snow encounter Tweedledee and Tweedledum, who are also involved and briefly escape Bigby's pursuit.
+Later, when returning to the Woodlands, Bigby finds Snow's head placed on the doorstep, similarly to how Faith's was.

-Bigby is taken in by the NYPD for questioning, but Ichabod Crane uses a spell to erase all memories of the incident from the police and rescue Bigby.
-When returning to the Woodlands and attempting to question the one Bigby captured, they discover Snow White still alive - the 'Snow' head and corpse belonged to a troll named Lily, using a clandestine, yet ineffective form of glamour.
+Bigby is taken in by the New York City Police Department for questioning, but Ichabod Crane uses a spell to erase all memories of the incident from the police and rescue Bigby.
+When returning to the Woodlands, they discover Snow is still alive; the "Snow" head and corpse actually belonged to a troll named Lily, using a clandestine yet ineffective form of glamour.
 Bigby follows the leads to Lily's workplace, the Pudding 'N Pie strip club, where Faith also worked.
-While the owner, Georgie, proves uncooperative, one of the dancers, Nerissa, subtly guides Bigby to a nearby hotel, where he comes across Lily's apparent murder scene and photographic evidence of Crane engaging in sexual acts with Lily, glamoured as Snow.
-Snow and Bigby return to the Woodlands to find Crane is gone, having destroyed the Magic Mirror and taking one shard to avoid being tracked down.
+While club owner Georgie Porgie proves uncooperative, one of the dancers, Nerissa, subtly guides Bigby to a nearby hotel, where he comes across Lily's apparent murder scene and photographic evidence of Crane engaging in sexual acts with Lily while she was glamoured as Snow.
+Snow and Bigby return to the Woodlands to find Crane is gone, having destroyed the Magic Mirror and taken one shard to avoid being tracked down.

-Investigations into Crane point he had been embezzling money from Fabletown for years to pay off outstanding debts to the loan shark known as the Crooked Man.
-On tracking down one of the Crooked Man's collaborators, the clandestine witch Aunty Greenleaf, Bigby and Snow corner and detain Crane at the Pudding 'N Pie, but are intercepted by the Crooked Man's henchmen - the Tweedles and Bloody Mary - whom near-fatally injure Bigby even in his wolf form, forcing Snow to forfeit Crane and save Bigby's life.
+Investigations into Crane reveal that he had been embezzling money from Fabletown for years to pay off outstanding debts to a loan shark known as the Crooked Man.
+After tracking down one of the Crooked Man's collaborators, the clandestine witch Aunty Greenleaf, Bigby and Snow corner and detain Crane at the Pudding 'N Pie, but are intercepted by the Crooked Man's henchmen—the Tweedles and Bloody Mary— who near-fatally injure Bigby, forcing Snow to surrender Crane and save Bigby's life.